mpv-player/mpv/DOCS/client-api-changes.rst

             mpv_opengl_cb_report_flip => mpv_render_context_report_swap
             mpv_opengl_cb_uninit_gl => mpv_render_context_free
           The VO opengl-cb is also renamed to "libmpv".
+        - deprecate the qthelper.hpp header file.
+This provided some C++ helper utility functions for Qt with use of libmpv.
+There is no reason to keep this in the mpv git repository, nor to make it part of the libmpv API.
+If you're using this header, you can safely copy it into your project - it uses only libmpv public API.
+Alternatively, it could be maintained in a separate repository by interested parties.
  1.27   - make opengl-cb the default VO.
 This causes a subtle behavior change
           if the API user called mpv_opengl_cb_init_gl(), but does not set the "vo" option.
 Before, it would still have used another VO (like